iandroberts/VIX-Reconstruction/README.md

 Reconstruct VIX index calculation using historical SPX option pricing downloaded from OptionsDX.
 Part of final project for Erdos Institute Quant Finance Bootcamp.
+Implemented extension of standard volatility model to include contribution from sudden market jumps or crashes.